kkeri/fluent-hs-demo/README.md

 The standard semantics interprets the terms as functions that take and return a stack of values.
 The monoid operation is function composition [4].
 But this is not the only possible semantics.
-Some concatenative languages are defined using a rewrite semantics [5], and in the concatenative community there seems to be an agreement that such rewriting systems are confluent.
+Some concatenative languages are defined using a rewrite semantics [5].
+In the concatenative community there seems to be an agreement that such rewriting systems are confluent.

-The terms of concatenative languages are divided into two categories, which are variously called *concatenative combinators* and *arguments*, operators and operands, or other names, given by language designers.
+The terms of concatenative languages are divided into two categories, which are variously called *concatenative combinators* and *arguments* [6], operators and operands, or other names, chosen by language designers.
 In Fluent they are called *negative* and *positive terms*, respectively.
 In a stack-based language, arguments "push themselves" onto the stack, while combinators pop values from the stack and push new values in their place.

 Most concatenative languages use postfix notation.

-Concatenative languages are sometimes contrasted with applicative languages.
-Applicative languages are based on  the lambda calculus, while concatenative languages are based on concatenative combinators.
-It is known that there are several Turing-complete combinator bases [6].

 Fluent differs from a typical concatenative language in a couple of ways.
-The syntax uses prefix notation.
+First of all, it uses prefix notation.
 The semantics is a small-step operational semantics based on an abstract machine.
 The abstract machine has a stack, but it is a stack of combinators.
 In this respect, Fluent is dual to stack-based languages.

+Fluent is a stream processing language inspired by Unix pipelines.
-Fluent programs can process infinite streams of data without dedicated input and output primitives.
+Fluent programs can process infinite data streams without dedicated input and output primitives.

-In the Fluent core language
+Combinators are designed so that they preserve the laziness of the language.

-nice algebraic properties take priority over user experience, hence programs are more verbose than in other concatenative languages.
+Nice algebraic properties of the core language take priority over user experience, hence programs are more verbose than in other programming languages.
-The only syntax sugar is the use of parentheses for lists.
+This is not a drawback, as it is assumed that most programs will be written in a high-level dialect of Fluent.

 ## Syntax